-Even the simplest of antique watches will contain hundreds of parts.
-Each component has a critical part to play in the time keeping process.
+Even the simplest of antique watches can contain over a hundred parts.
+Each component has a critical part to play in the timekeeping process.
 The key components are described in the glossary below.

 An Albert is a chain attached to a pocket watch that secures it to a waistcoat button-hole or lapel button-hole with a T-bar.
 A Double Albert has two chains extending from the T-bar.
 The pocket watch goes on one end of the chain and sits in the left-hand waistcoat pocket.
 The other end of the chain will hold a fob, a winding key or a cigar cutter and will be placed in the right-hand waistcoat pocket.
 The Albert is presumed to be named after Prince Albert, the husband of Queen Victoria.

 Ancre is a French word that translates to anchor and indicates that the watch movement is equipped with a lever escapement.

 An axle that holds, turns, or supports a rotating component of the movement, such as the barrel.

 In watchmaking, an assortment is a set of parts that form a single part of a watch.
 Generally, the term assortment is used to describe the timekeeping components of the movement, including the escape wheel, balance wheel, hairspring, anchor lever, pallet stones, and associated bridges.